BlackestDawn/BlackestDawn/README.md

 ## Hello everyone 👋

-I'm a person who just loves to learn new things, especially within technology and IT.
+I'm someone who just loves to learn new things, especially within technology and IT.

 <!--
 **BlackestDawn/BlackestDawn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.